kpet/clvk/README.md

 * `CLVK_SUPPORTS_LINEAR_FILTER` specifies whether using samplers with `CL_FILTER_LINEAR` is supported (default: `true`).
-Note that this is not required by the OpenCL-CTS, thus can be switch to false to have a conformant implementation on some platform.
+Note that this is not required for OpenCL conformance on GPU devices and thus can be disabled to pass conformance on devices that do not support linear filtering with all the image formats required for conformance.

 # Limitations